UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

  <img src="./img/DataModel.png" alt="BodyParameter code map">

 Note the properties `Weight` and `Height` are of type `BodyParameter`.
-If we've written all the tests to cover as many eventualities as possible, and all tests pass, then it's time to write UI logic to synchronise the UI elements to the model.
+If we've written all the tests to cover as many eventualities as possible, and all tests pass, then it's time to write UI logic to synchronies the UI elements to the model.
 This will be done in a way that tries to be more familiar to the learner (as opposed to being purist).

 ### UI Logic - hooking it all up
 The controller in this case is the code behind the XAML, that is [MainPage.xaml.cs](/code/Chapter1/bmi_estimate/final/bmi_estimate/MainPage.xaml.cs)